phil-keita/facerecogn/README.md

 # facerecogn
-More in depth look at LBPH and Eigenfaces for facial recongnition.
-Looking to determine pros and cons of each method
+More in depth look at LBPH and Eigenfaces for facial recognition.
+Looking to determine pros and cons of each method for the task

+pimeyes

+pip install opencv-contrib-python